backup/backup/v4/syncers/index.md

 Syncers are used to keep source directories and their contents synchronized with a destination directory.
 Only the contents of the source directories that have changed are transferred to the destination.
-The source and destination locations may be on the same physical machine or remote, depending on the Syncer and it's configuration.
+The source and destination locations may be on the same physical machine or remote, depending on the Syncer and its configuration.

 Storages vs Syncers